nallen805/CNZ-Bank/README.md

 # CNZ-Bank
 A banking website, created using Node, Express and MongoDB.

-Installation: To use this application, you must have Node, Express.js and MongoDB installed.
+<strong> Installation:</strong> To use this application, you must have Node, Express.js and MongoDB installed.
 This can be installed from here:

     Node: https://nodejs.org/en/download
     Express: https://expressjs.com/en/starter/installing.html
     MongoDB: https://docs.mongodb.com/manual/installation/

-Usage:
+<strong>Usage:</strong>
 As a user:
 1. Sign up for a new account
 2. Login to new account